PBC Lokomotiv Kuban

 PBC Lokomotiv Kuban (ПБК «Локомотив Кубань») is a Russian professional basketball team based in Krasnodar.
-The club participates in the VTB United League.
+It participates in the VTB United League.

-The team is one of the top tier basketball teams in Russia.
-The team's honour list includes a EuroCup championship in the 2012–13 season, and two Russian Cup victories in 1999-00 and 2017–18.
+Their honour list includes a EuroCup championship in the 2012–13 season, and two Russian Cup victories in 1999-00 and 2017–18.

 History

 The history of the Lokomotiv starts back in 1946 in Mineralnye Vody.
 Lokomotiv played in the first league championship for a number of years, until in 1994 it finally got into the elite of the national basketball.
 In 1999, Lokomotiv got the right to represent Russia in the European tournaments, such as the FIBA Korać Cup and won the Cup of the International Railways Sports Union.
 Lokomotiv won 3rd place in the Russian League in 2001, and playing in the Korać Cup finals in 2002.

 The season 2002–03 became the final for the team from Mineralnye Vody.
 Lokomotiv hardly reached the play-off, taking the 8th place out of 10, where it lost to the champion CSKA Moscow in all three matches.
 The decision was hence made to move the club to a more developed and economically growing area – Rostov region.
 The basketball club Lokomotiv Rostov was established in 2003 in Rostov-on-Don.

 During the next six years, the club played in the city of Don.
 The best achievement of the Lokomotiv during these years was the 5th place in the Russian National Championship (2006–07 season) and the finals of the FIBA Europe Cup (2004–05 season).
 In the summer of 2009, the president of the Russian Railways, Vladimir Yakunin, made the decision to move the club from Rostov-on-Don to Krasnodar.
 The main reason for that was that the arenas in Rostov were not satisfying the requirements of the Russian National Championship and the club's European tournaments.